 - Spray Goo Gone on jars to remove the leftover adhesives.
 Let sit up to 10 minutes, though I only needed about 2 minutes.

 - Wipe clean.
 I used a paper towel to wipe away the adhesive, rather easily.

-- After rubbing off adhesive, clean the jar(s) in hot soapy water to remove any adhesive or Goo Gone residue.
+- After rubbing off the adhesive, clean the jar(s) in hot soapy water to remove any adhesive and Goo Gone residue.

 5. Cut orange paper or felt into pieces.
 Larger pieces are preferable.
 If your child is practicing cutting skills, give them some strips of construction paper to cut large pieces too.

 6. Cut black construction paper into eyes, nose, mouth.
 I didn’t do anything fancy.
 Two eyes and a simple mouth with a cut-out tooth make my girl happy.

 7. Have your child stuff jars with orange construction paper.

 8. Have your child use glue of choice to glue on the face pieces.